What Is Steak Tartare?

 Steak tartare is a delectable way of serving beef tenderloin.
-Just as sushi can truly showcase the texture and softness of great fish, so steak tartare can do for soft and delicate fresh tenderloin.
-Health concerns over raw beef are misguided so long as you buy fresh beef from a trusted source and follow basic rules of food safety and hygiene.
+Just as sushi can truly showcase the texture and softness of great fish, steak tartare can showcase soft and delicate fresh tenderloin.
+Health concerns over raw beef are misguided as long as you buy fresh beef from a trusted source and follow basic food safety and hygiene rules.
 Do not hesitate to tell your butcher that you are making tartare and ask if the tenderloin is tartare quality: would he serve it raw to his children?

 - 8 oz filet mignon (beef tenderloin)